Anadarko Petroleum settles U.S.-wide clean-up case for $5.15 billion

-Energy company Anadarko Petroleum Corp agreed on Thursday to pay more than $5 billion (3 billion pounds) to clean up areas across the United States polluted by nuclear fuel, wood creosote and rocket fuel waste that caused cancer and other health problems.
+Energy company Anadarko Petroleum Corp agreed on Thursday to pay more than $5 billion to clean up areas across the United States polluted by nuclear fuel, wood creosote and rocket fuel waste that caused cancer and other health problems.

 The agreement resolves a long-running lawsuit against the Kerr-McGee energy and chemical company, which Anadarko bought in 2006.
 The case was brought by a trust representing the U.S. government, 11 state governments, Indian tribes and individuals.